Refridgerating/SimpleESR/README.md

 After the spectrum is shown, drag the mouse over a region that contains the positive and negative peaks of an absorption line.
 The program determines both extrema and reports their positions and the full width at half maximum (FWHM) given by the distance between them.
+The ΔH_pp button can be used to determine linewidth via peak to peak.
 Repeat the selection for additional absorptions.
+Use the peaks determined with FWHM or ΔH_pp to determine Lorentzian peak fit position.
+Data will be tabulated for further or analysis.
+Extracted and calculated values can be exported to csv.

 ## Project Goals

-Keep it simple at first.
+Keep it simple.

 Add features step by step (fitting, peak detection, g-factor extraction, etc.).